 For Your Attention:

-Friday 28th March, 7pm
+Save the date: Friday 28th March, 7pm

 Lee Valley Hockey and Tennis Centre – Main Stadium Pitch.